social-media-ethics-automation/book/docs/reddit/_sources/_intro_source.md

 ## Download and Versions
 % TODO: Auto-insert download link and versions

+## Support this Project
+We are happy to make this book available online for free, but if you find this textbook valuable and want to support our work, please donate to us through Susan's Ko-Fi account: [https://ko-fi.com/drsusannotess](https://ko-fi.com/drsusannotess).

 ## Suggested Citation

 > Kyle Thayer, Susan Notess (2023).
 Social Media, Ethics, and Automation. https://social-media-ethics-automation.github.io/book